romius99/gh-arc-app-deploy/README.md

 If you want to clean up the entire environment, just delete the resource groups created so far.

 ### Summary
-You have now successfully deployed an application using Azure Arc enabled Kubernetes cluster and GitHub action.
-For production environments additional security and configurations etc. are recommended.
+You have now successfully deployed an application using Azure Arc enabled Kubernetes, Cluster Connect and GitHub action.
+For production environments additional security and configurations etc. will be required.
 There is one more alternative that you can use in such closed environments - GitOps.
 All these and much more we will explore in upcoming post.
 Hope you found this post useful.
 Stay tuned for more.